Iamgold

-Iamgold Corporation (formerly Iamgold International African Mining Gold Corporation) is a Canadian company that owns and operates gold mines in Burkina Faso, Suriname and Canada.
+Iamgold Corporation (formerly Iamgold International African Mining Gold Corporation) is a Canadian company that owns and operates gold mines in Burkina Faso and Canada.
 Headquartered in Toronto, the company was incorporated in 1990, and went public on the Toronto Stock Exchange in 1996, with additional shares being listed on the New York Stock Exchange beginning in 2005.
 The company formerly owned or had stakes in the Sadiola and Yatela gold mines in Mali, the Mupane gold mine in Botswana, the Niobec niobium mine in Quebec, as well as a royalty in the Diavik Diamond Mine.

 Operations

-Entering 2020, Iamgold controlled three productive mines that had combined to produced 762,000 ounces in 2019.
-In addition, the company owned controlling interest in two developing mines with stakes exploration activities in numerous locations in west Africa, Canada, Nicaragua, Brazil.
+Iamgold operates three mines: the Essakane gold mine; the Westwood gold mine; and the Côté Gold mine.

 The company's largest operating mine is located in Burkina Faso.
 Iamgold subsidiary company Essakane S.A. operates the Essakane gold mine with the Government of Burkina Faso owning a 10% stake.
 It is an open pit mine, with heap leach processing, along the Gorouol River near the town of Falagountou and the border with Niger.
 It was acquired by Iamgold in 2009 from Orezone Resources who had conducted exploration and development activities.
 The mine began commercial production in July 2010.
 With 3.8 million ounces in proved and probable reserves as of 2020, the mine has produced approximately 350,000-450,000 ounces of gold per year.

-In Suriname, Iamgold subsidiary company Rosebel Gold Mines N.V. operates the Rosebel gold mine with the Government of Suriname owning a 5% stake.
-It is an open pit mine located near the town of Brownsweg.
-Golden Star Resources and Cambior had conducted the exploration and development work to bring the mine into commercial production in 2004.
-Iamgold acquired Cambior in 2006 while Golden Star sold its stake to Euro Ressources S.A. which Iamgold acquired in 2008.
-With 2.9 million ounces in proved and probable reserves as of 2020 (with additional reserves in the neighboring Saramacca expansion property and potential for zinc extraction), the mine has produced approximately 300,000 ounces of gold per year.